 Whenever we experience success, our brains release dopamine and norepinephrine, two neurochemicals that cause us to crave more success.
 It creates drive, it creates motivation, it creates the feeling of happiness.

-So it’s the incremental rewards, the small wins along the way that cause this biochemical reinforcement that gives us the drive, the motivation to keep moving.
+So it’s the incremental rewards, the small wins along the way that cause this biochemical reinforcement that gives us the drive and the motivation to keep moving.

-Imagine, for instance, if someone were to take you and sit you down on the summit of Mt.
+Imagine, for instance, if someone were to take you to the summit of Mt.
 Everest… Of course you would enjoy the marvelous vista and the beautiful scenery and the novelty of being there.

 But in reality it wouldn’t hold even an iota of the meaning it would if you had gotten there on your very own—if you had trained, sweat, toiled, planned and prepared.
 It wouldn’t even come close.